Mickey Katz: Continuing on

 Not one to let others get him down, though, Katz continued to create parodies until 1957 and continued to perform off and on until his death.
 In 1948, Katz produced the English-Yiddish stage revue Borscht Capades, co-starring with his son Joel Grey.
 The show did well until it went to Broadway.
 Right before Borscht Capades opened, an almost identical show, called Bagels and Yocks opened up down the street.
 In competition with each other for such a small, particular audience, both shows ending up failing.

 From 1951 to 1956, Katz operated as a disc jockey for the Los Angeles radio station KABC while going on occasional road tours and playing engagements at the Bandbox nightclub.
 In 1952 Katz also did some shows for the United Jewish Appeal.
 In the same year, he joined the California Friars Club, and proceeded to conduct at their major functions for the next 25 years.
 In 1953, Katz decided to play Las Vegas, and after a successful start at the Frontier, he returned to Las Vegas for four more years.

-In 1955, Katz played a brief engagement at Harrah's, located at Lake Tahoe.
+In 1955, Katz played a brief engagement at Harrah's Lake Tahoe.
 The following year, he played in Europe and Australia.
 In 1958, Katz finally played the Catskills, an area where most of his peers made their start.
 Unfortunately for Katz, the booking office that hired him was determined to make as much money out of him as possible, and he ended up with a packed schedule, playing "anything north of Atlantic City."
 In 1961, Katz went on a tour of South Africa, playing in cities including Cape Town, Johannesburg, Benoni, Durban, Port Elizabeth, Pretoria, and Muizenberg.
 Finally, at the end of his career, Katz began playing the Florida condominium circuit, often playing two shows a night.